DimazRizky/Simple-cryptography-with-4-letter-key-/README.md

 First clone this project

-Open Termux and run the following commands to install OpenJDK v21 or later:
+Open Termux and run the following commands to install OpenJDK v21 or latest:
 ```shell
 termux-setup-storage
 pkg upgrade